Books - Chasing My Cure

 Buy a Signed Copy

 Chasing My Cure is the national bestselling memoir of a young doctor and former college athlete diagnosed with a rare disease who spearheaded the search for a cure—and became a champion for a new approach to medical research.
-It has been profiled by Good Morning America, Fresh Air, CNN, and BBC News, among others, translated into five languages, and named one of the “Best Books of 2019.”
+It has been profiled by Good Morning America, Fresh Air, CNN, and BBC News, among others, translated into seven languages, and named one of the “Best Books of 2019.”

 Pick up a copy at your favorite bookstore or click the icons above to order paperback, hardcover, electronic, or audio formats from your favorite online (Amazon), major retail (Barnes & Noble, Books A Million, Target, Walmart), and independent bookstores.
 Discounts on bulk orders are available through Porchlight Books.
 Check out the Introduction and Chapters 1-4 here!